soobinrho/college-programming/algorithms/README.md

 # Algorithms
-These are the problem sets I really liked from books or LeetCode.
+These are the problem sets I really liked from books, LeetCode, or Codeforces. `catch2` is used for test cases.
-All of them contain test cases using `catch2`.

 <br>